arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Testing Out the Sketches

 Now it is time to test the application.
 Using the Serial Monitor of the Arduino IDE, send a value between `1` and `4` with the sender device.
-Sending a `1` will close the relay one and turn on the corresponding status LED of the receiver Opta™ device.
-Sending a `1` again will open the relay and turn off the status LED of the receiver device.
+Sending a `1` will close the 1st relay and turn on the corresponding status LED of the receiver Opta™ device.
+Sending a `1` again will open the 1st relay and turn off the status LED of the receiver device.

 Here is a list of the values the receiver Opta™ device can receive and the result they produce: